How To Stop Caring About Things You Can’t Control

 Reviewer Alicia Fiske, LMSW

-It's been well observed that worrying about things you don't have any control over makes you feel stressed out and unhappy.
-You can greatly improve your happiness when you learn how to stop caring about things you can't control.
-The trouble is, that's not so easy.
+It has been well observed that worrying about things over which you do not have any control can lead to stress and less satisfaction in life.
+You can greatly improve your own personal happiness when you learn how to stop caring about things you can't control.
+One of the single most valuable, necessary, and helpful 'truths' to accept as we navigate this life, is that we truly have absolutely no ability to control anyone other than ourselves.
+Failing to accept this stark, basic, reality leads us to waste time, effort, energy and emotion in ways that are completely useless.
+Of course, that is somewhat easier said than done.
+It is possible, however.
 You naturally react to situations, even if you don't have direct control over how they turn out.
-But it's not impossible to change that habit and quit letting uncontrollable situations work you up.
-Take a look at these tips for recognizing when you can't control a situation and how you can let it go.
+But it's not impossible to change that habit or tendency, and quit letting uncontrollable situations work you up.

 There are certain situations you simply cannot change.
 This doesn't mean you should just give up on everything and drift along allowing anything to happen to you and your life.
 Believing you control nothing is just as unhelpful as believing you control everything.
 It takes an understanding of that balance to find a place of true happiness in your life.
 Here are some of the things you cannot control: